Scapula: Scapular fractures

 Because of its sturdy structure and protected location, fractures of the scapula are uncommon.
 When they do occur, they are an indication that severe chest trauma has occurred.

 Scapular fractures involving the neck of the scapula have two patterns.
 One (rare) type of fracture is through the anatomical neck of the scapula.
 The other more common type of fracture is through the surgical neck of the scapula.
 The surgical neck exits medial to the coracoid process.

 An abnormally protruding inferior angle of the scapula is known as a winged scapula and can be caused by paralysis of the serratus anterior muscle.
 In this condition the sides of the scapula nearest the spine are positioned outward and backward.
 The appearance of the upper back is said to be wing-like.
 In addition, any condition causing weakness of the serratus anterior muscle may cause scapular "winging".

 Scapular dyskenesis

 The scapula plays an important role in shoulder impingement syndrome.

 Abnormal scapular function is called scapular dyskinesis.
-One action the scapula performs during a throwing or serving motion is elevation of the acromion process in order to avoid impingement of the rotator cuff tendons.
+The scapula performs elevation of the acromion process during a throwing or serving motion, in order to avoid impingement of the rotator cuff tendons.
 If the scapula fails to properly elevate the acromion, impingement may occur during the cocking and acceleration phase of an overhead activity.
 The two muscles most commonly inhibited during this first part of an overhead motion are the serratus anterior and the lower trapezius.
 These two muscles act as a force couple within the glenohumeral joint to properly elevate the acromion process, and if a muscle imbalance exists, shoulder impingement may develop.

 Other conditions associated with scapular dyskenesis include thoracic outlet syndrome and the related pectoralis minor syndrome.